ajthomson/ChessPhoneNumbers/README.md

 ## Improvements/Enhancements

 For up to 10 digits, it is reasonably performant, taking just over 2 seconds to get the total (MacBook Pro).
+As 10 digits was the scope of the exercise, trying to make a larger number of digits be performant felt like premature optimisation.

 As the number of digits increases the amount of 'tree walking' increases considerably, so 11 digits takes about 12 seconds, and so on.
 For a larger number of digits the approach would not necessarily be appropriate.